 Research at UL addresses areas of importance to Irish society, such as education, languages, healthcare and social inclusion.
-It also has significant impact on sectors that are vital to the Irish economy, such as pharmaceuticals, med-tech, software, food communications and energy.
+It also has a significant impact on sectors that are vital to the Irish economy, such as pharmaceuticals, med-tech, software, food communications, and energy.

 The strategy is fully aligned with the government’s ambition as outlined in Innovation 2020 – the new strategy for Research and Development, Science and Technology